 Taylor is an Iranian-American from the Midwest.
 She graduated from Ohio University with a bachelors degree in journalism, but she had her eyes set on a journalism career long before college.
 At age 11, she recorded this video professing her dream to become a reporter.

-She enjoys hiking, photography and spending time with her dog in her spare time.
+She enjoys hiking, photography and spending time with her two dogs in her spare time.

 Taylor shoots, writes and edits video stories for television and online.
 Her work ranges from documentary-style pieces to shorter pieces that complement a larger project.